Rithinteja/FBLAapp23/README.md

 Gator Scheduler is a react-native expo application for Green Level High School that helps keep parents and the community up to date.

-Some features include: upcoming events, a school calendar, an activities schedule, photo sharing for teachers and students, absence notification, and another feature recommended by the school administration(change this when said feature is added).
+Some features include: upcoming events, a school calendar, an activities schedule, photo sharing for teachers and students, absence notification, and a feature to notify parents when a student's grade drops below a certain point.

 For more information, check the [documentation](https://www.fbla-pbl.org/media/2022/08/FBLA-High-School-CE-Guidelines_8.29.22.pdf).